Connect with others who understand.

 Glucose meters vary widely in price, and cost can be an important consideration.

 FreeStyle systems tend to cost more to start.
-The CGM sensor needs to be replaced every two weeks, which adds up.
-FreeStyle estimates that people with insurance pay an average of $1 a day for sensors, and for people with private insurance, the first sensor may be free.
+The CGM sensor must be replaced periodically, which may add up.
+Costs vary based on insurance coverage, your pharmacy’s rates, and available manufacturer savings programs.
 Visit the FreeStyle website to learn more about insurance coverage and savings offers.

 The Takeaway

-Accu-Chek devices are generally more budget-friendly up front, while FreeStyle offers newer technology that may cost more over time.
+Accu-Chek devices may be more budget-friendly up front, while FreeStyle offers newer technology that may cost more over time.
 However, insurance coverage, savings programs, and manufacturer discounts can make both brands more affordable.

 How To Choose the Right Option

-In the end, the best blood glucose monitoring system is the one that works for you.
+The best blood glucose monitoring system is the one that works for you.
 Your decision may depend on your diabetes management goals, comfort with technology, and budget for diabetes supplies.
-If you prefer a traditional meter with quick, accurate results and a simple set-up, an option like Accu-Chek Guide might be a good fit.
-If you want real-time tracking without fingersticks and like the idea of data syncing with your phone, you may prefer a model like FreeStyle Libre 3.

-There are many options for tracking your blood glucose levels — and no one-size-fits-all answer.
+There are many options for tracking your blood glucose levels — and there isn’t a single best option that works for everyone.
 If you’re not sure where to start, talk with your healthcare provider.
 They can help you find a device that fits your lifestyle, your medical needs, and your long-term diabetes care plan.

 All updates must be accompanied by text or a picture.